Depersonalization-derealization disorder: Treatment

-Treatment of DPDR is often difficult and refractory.
-Some clinicians speculate that this could be due to a delay in diagnosis by which point symptoms tend to be constant and less responsive to treatment.
+Treatment of DPDR is often difficult, and the condition is often refractory.
+Some clinicians speculate that this could be due to a delay in diagnosis, by which point symptoms tend to be constant and less responsive to treatment.
 Additionally, symptoms tend to overlap with other diagnoses.
 Some results have been promising, but are hard to evaluate with confidence due to the small size of trials.
 However, recognizing and diagnosing the condition may in itself have therapeutic benefits, considering many patients express their problems as baffling and unique to them, but are not, in fact, and are recognized and described by psychiatry.
 However, symptoms are often transient and can remit on their own without treatment.

 Treatment is primarily pharmacological.
 Self-hypnosis training can be helpful and entails training patients to induce dissociative symptoms and respond in an alternative manner.
 Psychoeducation involves counseling regarding the disorder, reassurance, and emphasis on DPDR as a perceptual disturbance rather than a true physical experience.
-Clinical pharmacotherapy research continues to explore a number of possible options, including selective serotonin reuptake inhibitors (SSRI), benzodiazepines, stimulants and opioid antagonists (ex: naltrexone).
+Clinical pharmacotherapy research continues to explore a number of possible options, including selective serotonin reuptake inhibitors (SSRI), benzodiazepines, stimulants, and opioid antagonists (e.g., naltrexone).

 Cognitive behavioral therapy

-An open study of cognitive behavioral therapy has aimed to help patients reinterpret their symptoms in a nonthreatening way, leading to an improvement on several standardized measures.
+An open study of cognitive-behavioral therapy aimed to help patients reinterpret their symptoms in a nonthreatening way, leading to improvements on several standardized measures.
 A standardized treatment for DPDR based on cognitive behavioral principles was published in the Netherlands in 2011.

 Medications

-Tentative evidence supports the use of opioid antagonists (naloxone) and other medications like benzodiazepines or methylphenidate.
+Tentative evidence supports the use of opioid antagonists (e.g., naloxone) and other medications like benzodiazepines or methylphenidate.

 Evidence suggests the beneficial use of lamotrigine adjunct to an SSRI but not as monotherapy.
 A combination of an SSRI and a benzodiazepine has been proposed to be useful for DPDR patients with anxiety.

-Modafinil used alone has been reported to be effective in a subgroup of individuals with depersonalization derealization disorder (those who have attentional impairments, under-arousal and hypersomnia).
+Modafinil used alone has been reported to be effective in a subgroup of individuals with depersonalization-derealization disorder: those who have attentional impairments, under-arousal, and hypersomnia.
 However, clinical trials have not been conducted.

 Repetitive transcranial magnetic stimulation (rTMS)

 Some studies have found repetitive transcranial magnetic stimulation (rTMS) to be helpful.
 One study examined 12 patients with DPDR that were treated with right temporoparietal junction (TPJ) rTMS and found that 50% showed improvement after three weeks of treatment.
-Five of the participants received an additional three weeks of treatment and reported overall a 68% improvement in their symptoms.
+Five of the participants received an additional 3 weeks of treatment and reported an overall 68% improvement in their symptoms.
 Treating patients with rTMS specifically at the TPJ may be an alternative treatment.

+Grounding techniques

+Some grounding methods help deal with the DPDR attacks through the use of all five senses to regain a sense of reality.
+These include holding cold items, the 5-4-3-2-1 sensory grounding technique, tactile stimulation, breathing exercises, and repetitive music.
+These techniques will not cure dissociative attacks, but they will reduce their frequency and severity.

 Prognosis

-Michal et al. (2016) analyzed a case series on 223 patients suffering from DPDR and agreed that the condition tended to be long-lasting.
-However, while no medication has been confirmed to successfully treat the condition, psychotherapy might help.
-In some cases, recovery can take place organically, without formal treatment.
+A case series on 223 people with DPDR found that the condition tended to be long-lasting.
+However, while no medication is FDA-indicated for the condition, psychotherapy is known to help.
+In some cases, recovery can take place spontaneously.